Living Up the Street: Stories

 Gary is the main character who lives in Fresno in 1957.
 He has an older brother and younger sister.
 His mom works most of the times and the dad just died at work which devastated Gary.
 Gary has his normal life as a child like going to school, playing in an alley, playing baseball and working.
 Gary always has a crush on a girl and has to act cool but always screws it up.
-Gary later runs away where he goes to a small town and work. he finds a job that refurbishes and sells tires and is hired.
+Gary later runs away where he goes to a small town and work.
+He finds a job that refurbishes and sells tires and is hired.
 He has two other friends who work there a lot and one night stole goods from one of his friends family but immediately is filled with guilt.
 He returns the goods he stole and buys a bus ticket but while on the bus, he doesn't want to leave so he refunds to stay with the gang.

+Reception

+Chris Watson, writing for the Santa Cruz Sentinel, thought that while specific to Soto's experiences, many of the stories would be familiar to many people's childhoods.
+He also was complementary of the writing thinking the book's style was "simple, detailed and totally lacking in pedantry".
+The San Francisco Examiner's Sandor Weiner similarly opined that the work showed that "Soto is a talented writer, who cares deeply for his craft".